PaulKinlan/paul.kinlan.me/content/2016-07-04-organisers-persective-on-progressive-web-app-dev-summit.markdown

 * This works irrespective of your framework of choice
 * This works for everyone and is already showing benefits to users
 * AppShell is one way you can build a progressive web app, not *the only* way.
+* Sometimes it can be tough to do on an existing site, but possible.
 * A PWA is an end-goal, the route you take to get there is up to you.
 One thing that I have learnt is that you can present value to developers and businesses incrementally and every single piece that the developer builds improves the web for users, and this thinking is how